Mhamedben/buzzline-06-Mhamed/README.md

     └── volatility_chart.png
 Conclusion
 This pipeline demonstrates how you can combine Kafka for real-time data streaming with SQLite for data storage and Matplotlib for dynamic data visualization.
 It's a useful setup for streaming and visualizing stock sentiment in real-time, providing insights into market trends and sentiment volatility.

+# Module 6 Project: Stock Sentiment Streaming Pipeline
+This project implements a real-time stock sentiment analysis pipeline that streams data from a producer to a consumer using Kafka.
+The producer generates mock sentiment data for various stock tickers, and the consumer listens for updates, processes the data, and visualizes the sentiment trends and volatility over time.

+## Overview
+The pipeline consists of two main components:

+### Producer (Producer_Mhamed.py):
+The producer continuously generates mock sentiment data for various stock tickers (e.g., AAPL, TSLA, MSFT, etc.) and sends it to a Kafka topic.
+Each data point includes: A timestamp, A stock ticker and a sentiment score (between -1 and 1), which represents the overall sentiment around the stock.
+### Consumer (Consumer_Mhamed.py):
+   The consumer listens to the Kafka topic, stores incoming sentiment data in an SQLite database, and visualizes the data using real-time charts.
+      - 1- The consumer generates
+      - 2- Bar Chart: Displays the current sentiment score for each stock ticker.
+      - 3- Line Chart: Shows the sentiment trend over time, smoothed with a moving average.
+      - 4- Volatility Chart: Displays the sentiment volatility (standard deviation) for each ticker.

+## Insight Focus

+### Real-Time Sentiment
+### Sentiment Trends
+### Volatility Analysis

+## Running the Pipeline

+### 1. Start the Kafka Broker
+### 2. Run the Producer
+### 3. Run the Consumer

+## Visualization

+## Directory Structure

+## Conclusion